tomasfn87/learningGit/Readme.md

   > git clone https://github.com/tomasfn87/learningGit.git
  * Downloads the specified repository URL to your local directory to a folder named 'repository-name': 'learninGit'

- 15) git rm --cached file...
+ 15) > git restore file...
+   * Revert a file to an earlier version stored locally

    > git restore --staged file...
+   > git rm --cached file...
-   * To unstage
+   * To unstage files that are awaiting to be commited (git add)

    > git rm -f file...
-   * To force removal
+   * To force removal of files that were staged and are awaiting to be commited